yikeke/dbaas-docs/set-up-vpc-peering-connections.md

     If your VPC has already peered with other VPCs, make sure all the peered VPCs are not overlapped with `10.250.0.0/16`.

-2. Visit [TiDB Cloud support](https://support.pingcap.com) and submit a request to provide the following information:
+2. Visit [TiDB Cloud support page](https://support.pingcap.com) and submit a request to provide the following information:

     - VPC ID: `<app-vpc-id>`
     - Region: `<app-region>`